HandyLatcher/yosys_synthesis/Day_2/README.md

 ---

 # Summary 📚
 This guide covers essential aspects of Verilog design, including module organization, flip-flop coding styles, simulation with Icarus Verilog, and synthesis with Yosys.
-Practice these workflows to strengthen your RTL design and digital synthesis skills.
+Practice these workflows to strengthen RTL design and digital synthesis skills.